 Venoplasty, or endovenous stenting, is the placement of a small mesh tube called a stent to restore the structure to a compressed vein.
 The stent keeps the vein open and strengthens it to support normal blood flow.
 Endovenous stenting is used as a treatment for venous chronic insufficiency, pulmonary artery disease, and a number of other venous conditions.

 The vein health clinic performs these minimally-invasive treatments on an outpatient procedure.
 There are less risk and minimal downtime in comparison to traditional surgery.
 Depending on your condition and the treatment method of choice, you may require multiple treatments.

-If you want to eliminate the pain and discomfort in your legs due to chronic venous insufficiency, then the Vascular Health Centers located in Oviedo, FL, can help you find a treatment plan that works with your lifestyle.
+If you want to eliminate the pain and discomfort in your legs due to chronic venous insufficiency, then the Vascular Health Centers in Oviedo, FL, can help you find a treatment plan that works with your lifestyle.
 Take the time to request a free screening to help you feel better in the lower portion of your body.
 We look forward to helping to propel you toward a better lifestyle.
-We encourage those who have been wounded or are dealing with a venous disease to visit out vein health clinic today to get treated.
+We encourage those who have been wounded or are dealing with a venous disease to visit our vein health clinic today to get treated.
 Choose a Top Rated Local® Vascular Health Center that cares.